 Article I - Policy

-Social and business networking websites, weblogs, or on‐line communities (hereafter referred to as social networks) such as MySpace, Facebook, LinkedIn, Twitter, and Flickr are being used increasingly by faculty, students, and staff to communicate with each other and by universities to post events and profiles to reach external audiences.
+Social and business networking websites, weblogs, and on‐line communities – hereafter referred to as social networks – such as Facebook, Tumblr, LinkedIn, Twitter, MySpace, and Flickr are used increasingly by faculty, students, and staff to communicate with each other and by universities to post events and profiles to reach external audiences.
 As part of Stony Brook University’s commitment to building a community in which all persons can work together in an atmosphere free of all forms of harassment, exploitation, or intimidation when using University electronic resources to access on‐line social networks, members of the SBU SOM community are expected to act with honesty, integrity, and respect for the rights, privileges, privacy, sensibilities, and property of others.

 Article II - Scope

 This policy applies to all medical students in the School of Medicine at Stony Brook University.
-Students and residents should follow these guidelines whether participating in social networks personally or professionally, or whether they are using personal or SOM computing equipment.
-Regardless of whether you are posting items for University business purposes or personal use, you are never permitted to post SBU confidential information, including any patient information.
+Students and residents should follow these guidelines whether participating in social networks personally or professionally, and whether they are using personal or SOM workstation or mobile technology.
+Regardless of whether you post items for University business purposes or personal use, you are never permitted to post SBU confidential information, including any patient information

 Article III - Use of Technology

 All users of technology are expected to be aware of, and comply with, current institutional policies regarding Use of Technology.